deckarep/all-about-dem-virtual-machines/README.md

   * Takes a stream of tokens and returns a tree-like structure (AST)
 * Abstract Syntax Trees
   * Can be walked using Visitor pattern
-    * Output of walking can be runtime interpretation and evaluation
+    * Output of tree-walking can be runtime interpretation and evaluation
     * Alternatively can emit compiled bytecode instructions
+* Compilation Phases
+  * Tokenizing
+    * Takes in a raw source file and breaks up into a stream of tokens
+  * Parsing
+    * Consumes token stream and builds a parse tree representation
+  * Analyzer/Semantic Analysis
+    * Validates semantic meaning of all parse tree nodes/hierarchy
+  * Optimizer
+    * Possibly multi-pass phases to do things such as:
+      * Constant folding
+      * Dead code elimination
+      * Instruction re-ordering
+      * Many more!
+  * Codegen/Emitting
+    * Involves emitting low-level binary instructions
+    * Very compact form and may not be easily human readable

 * Semantic Analysis
   * Sets expectations about the meaning of the AST
     * Example: An if block should have a condition and one or more else blocks